 We evaluate counterparty risks related to our commodity derivative contracts and trade credit.
-We have all of our commodity derivatives with major financial institutions or major oil companies.
+We have all our commodity derivatives with major financial institutions or major oil companies.
 Should any of these financial counterparties not perform, we may not realize the benefit of some of our hedges under lower commodity prices, which could have a material adverse effect on our results of operation.
 We sell our natural gas, NGLs and condensate to a variety of purchasers.
 Non-performance by a trade creditor could result in losses.

 Crude oil, NGL and natural gas prices are also volatile.
-In an effort to reduce the variability of our cash flows, we have entered into derivative instruments to hedge the commodity price associated with a portion of our expected natural gas equity volumes, NGL equity volumes and condensate equity volumes through 2018.
+In an effort to reduce the variability of our cash flows, we have entered into derivative instruments to hedge the commodity price associated with a portion of our expected natural gas equity volumes, NGL equity volumes and condensate equity volumes and future commodity purchases and sales through 2019.
 The current market conditions may also impact our ability to enter into future commodity derivative contracts.